Hermanya/m/README.md

 - generating boilerplate handlers and validators
 - generating mocks for known datatypes (like email) for development
 - support new datatypes (simply provide your mock function)
+- client side validation based on the same scheme